 Together with a new Chinese company, specializing in different thermoplastic manufacturing processes, I have developed two kayaks, that is more mainstream than most of my other kayaks.

 Economy kayaks must attract the intended buyer immediately – a low price means very little time for a salesperson to spend on teaching a customer the finer points of paddling.
 The buyer must feel confidence (meaning that the kayak must look the way s/he "thinks normal" kayaks do) and it must have something that sets it apart from the competition.

 More info is coming.

 Through the years I have designed or adjusted a number of kayaks for Petruskajak in Tranås/Sweden.
-The most talked-about is a line of Black Pearls for quick and easy amateur bilding with prefabricated plywood panels – they can be built in 8 days by everyone, regardless of skills (or lack of) or previous experience.
+The most talked-about is a line of Black Pearls for quick and easy amateur building with prefabricated plywood panels – they can be built in 8 days by everyone, regardless of skills (or lack of) or previous experience.
 Valter Vilör has written about his participating in a building class – only in Swedish but lots of pics!